-In this tutorial, you will learn how you can move text boxes within the Slide Area in PowerPoint 2013.
+In this tutorial, you will learn how you can move text boxes within the Slide Area in PowerPoint 2013 for Windows.
 Do note that we suggest you move only text boxes, and not text placeholders since the positioning of the latter is normally controlled by the Slide Master.

 Learn more about how you can change the position of your text boxes by following these steps: